BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 We have 2 Prometheus pods per cluster, each on separate nodes.
 Each Prometheus scraps all metrics in the cluster, for resilience.
-They have a really low retention (few hours) and are deployed on SPOT instances.
+They have a really low retention (few hours) and are deployed on Spot instances.

 We have 2 Victoria Metrics pods per cluster (cluster version), each on separate nodes, separated of Prometheus pods through a _podAntiAffinity_
 ```yaml